Automatically Power Back on Servers After a Power Outage With a Raspberry Pi and Wake on Lan

 Once enabled on the hardware side, the Wake On Lan support has to be enabled on the software side:

-To enable Wake On Lan support on your network adapter, install the ethtool package (if not installed already) and run the following command (that enables Wake On Lan support for your current session only):
+To enable Wake On Lan support on your network adapter, install the ethtool package (if not installed already) and run the following command to enable Wake On Lan support for the current boot:

 sudo ethtool -s eth0 wol g # Replace "eth0" by the name of your network adapter

-Then, to enable it permanently, follow the instructions related to the network manager you use:
+Then, to enable it persistently, follow the instructions related to the network manager you use:

 Configuring the Raspberry Pi